 Hueso restaurant is situated in a refurbished 1940s building in Guadalajara, Mexico.
-It was design studio Cadena + Asociados.
-Macabre design of this place is created by thousands of bones situated on the walls of the restaurant.
+Designed by the studio Cadena + Asociados, the restaurant’s macabre design was created by thousands of bones assembled on the walls.
 “Hueso” means “bone” on Spanish.

 “On the exterior, a clean artisanal, handmade ceramic tile covering with a graphic approach protects the inside skin layer, which becomes more organic and full of texture.”